Nadine Dorries attacks ‘lefty luvvie lynch mob’ over Channel 4 sale

 Defeat in the Commons appears unlikely, given Boris Johnson’s working majority of 77, but it might be a different story in the Lords as there is no Tory majority in the upper chamber.

-Tory MP Sir Peter Bottomley, who said he opposes the sale “because I am a Conservative” said peers will rebel.
+Tory MP Sir Peter Bottomley, who said he opposes the sale “because I am a Conservative”, said peers will rebel.
 “The House of Lords will take out any clause that privatises Channel 4,” he said.

 Register for free to continue reading